 - a.
 Bicycles may be ridden to school and parked in the bicycle rack next to the playground.
 When on school property, please have your child walk their bicycle to the bicycle rack.
 Bicycles are never allowed on the playground and are to be secured with a lock when not in use.
 Bicycles should not be left overnight. - b.
 "Show & Tell" items and/or display items may be brought to school, at the request of the pupil's teacher.
 These items should then be given to the teacher for proper display and storing.
 When possible, these items should be returned home at the end of the school day or whenever the display is discontinued. - c.
 Misplaced clothing, wearing apparel, and lunchboxes are stored in a "Lost and Found" box in the multi-purpose room.
-Parents and pupils may check this box at any time. - d.
-Knives, weapons, baseballs, mechanically driven toys, skateboards and wheeled sneakers are prohibited from school and the school grounds. - e.
+Parents and pupils may check this box at any time.

+- d.
+Knives, weapons, baseballs, bats, mechanically driven toys, skateboards and wheeled sneakers are prohibited from school and the school grounds. - e.
+Students that ride a skateboard to school may leave it outside on the bottom of the third grade staircase.
+In cases of inclement weather, skateboards can be kept in the back of the classroom. - f.
 Rollerblades may be worn to and from school, but must be removed when coming on the school property.
-Appropriate footwear is to be put on when the rollerblades are removed and the rollerblades are to be properly stored in the pupil's classroom based on the classroom teacher's requirements. - f.
-Pupils are required by NJ State Law to wear head gear when riding bicycles and when using rollerblades to and from school.
-Head gear may be stored in the pupil's classroom based on the classroom teacher's requirements. - g.
+Appropriate footwear is to be put on when the rollerblades are removed and the rollerblades are to be properly stored in the pupil's classroom based on the classroom teacher's requirements. - g.
+Pupils are required by NJ State Law to wear head gear when riding bicycles, scooters, skateboards, and when using rollerblades to and from school.
+Head gear may be stored in the pupil's classroom based on the classroom teacher's requirements. - h.
 Pupils are never to leave money or personal equipment or toys overnight unless the classroom teacher places these items under lock and key and states responsibility for these items. - Pupils may ride portable scooters to and from school, but not on school property.
 If the scooters can be folded, they may be stored in the classroom if room is available.
-NO MACHINE POWERED SCOOTERS ARE ALLOWED ON SCHOOL PROPERTY IF THEY ARE USED TO TRANSPORT PUPILS TO AND FROM SCHOOL. - i.
+NO MACHINE POWERED SCOOTERS ARE ALLOWED ON SCHOOL PROPERTY IF THEY ARE USED TO TRANSPORT PUPILS TO AND FROM SCHOOL. - j.
 Pupils may ride wheeled sneakers to school but not on school property.
-Upon arrival at school, wheels should be removed or shoes changed. - j.
-Student electronic devices and cell phones should be kept off and out of sight during school hours.
+Upon arrival at school, wheels should be removed or shoes changed. - k.
+Student electronic devices, cell phones, smart watches or any type of device that a student can take pictures with, text, call or access the internet, should be kept off, in their backpacks and out of sight during school hours, clubs, school trips and concerts.
 The school is not responsible for any electronic devices and cell phones brought to school.